sahilbansal17/CSL216-Assignments/A4/README.md

 # Assignment 4 - ARM Simulator with Multicycle Instructions

-The instruction set simulator developed in Assignment 3 is enhances, to also incorporate delays.
-Assuming a file **'latency.txt'** will be given that indicates the information of how many clock cycles each instruction requires.
+It enhances the instruction set simulator developed in Assignment 3, to also incorporate delays.

-The statistics about the clock cycle counts and average Instructions Per Cycle (IPC) for the input program will also be shown.

-[OPTIONAL: Implement the simulation of instruction and data cache memory, along with their delays.]

 ## Running the ARM Simulator :

-#### Normal execution mode (all commands at once)
+#### Normal execution mode (all instructions at once)
 `make execute input="input_file_name.extension"`

-eg. : `make execute input=in.s`
+eg. : `make execute input=testCases/test_A4_1.s`

-#### Debug mode (run commands line by line, hit Enter after each instruction)
+#### Debug mode (run instructions cycle by cycle, hit Enter after each cycle)
 `make debug input="input_file_name.extension"`

-eg. : `make debug input=in.s`
+eg. : `make debug input=testCases/test_A4_1.s`

 #### Clean (removes executable)
 `make clean`

 ## Assumptions and About the Simulator

+Assuming a file **'latency.txt'** will be given that indicates the information of how many clock cycles each instruction requires.

+The latency of all the supported instructions must be provided in it otherwise an error will be reported.

 The program supports the following instructions:
 - LDR/STR